March 6, 2026

 Svetlana, tell us about your path to collecting: how did it all begin?

-Then I decided to look inward and remember what I truly love, what I breathe for.
-I don't know how, but my iPhone guessed: it showed an ad in contextual search for a course training tour guides at the school 'Guide Through the Eyes of an Engineer.'
-And I thought: 'I certainly won't become a tour guide, but I'll learn a lot of interesting cultural things — I'll distract myself among smart people!'
+I decided to look inward and remember what I truly loved, what I breathed for.
+I don’t know how, but my iPhone guessed: it showed an ad for a tour guide training course at the school “Guide Through the Engineer’s Eyes.”
+I thought: “I won’t become a guide, of course, but I’ll learn a lot of interesting cultural things — I’ll distract myself among smart people!”

 • strategic thinking helped create a unique concept that stimulates the imagination and encourages visitors to explore the ethics, morals and manners of Belle Époque aristocratic society;

-How is the museum's collection replenished?
+How is the museum’s collection acquired?

-What tour programs does the museum offer?
+What guided tours and programs does the museum offer?

-- 'Dramatic Secrets of Russian Glamour: immersion into the fashion and style of the 19th century' — the main tour.
+• “Dramatic Secrets of Russian Glamour: immersion into the fashion and style of the 19th century” — the main tour.

-- 'The Brotherhood of the Pre-Raphaelites.
-The slandered green fairy: the story of the rise, fall and revival of absinthe (the bohemians' drink).'
+• “The Brotherhood of the Pre‑Raphaelites.
+The Slandered Green Fairy: the rise, fall and revival of absinthe (the bohemians’ drink).”

 In development: